 - In this post I will help you decide whether you can financially benefit from an adviser’s help or not.

-- I will also give you a link to a free service that can financially quantify whether advice will save, make or just cost you money.
+- I will also give you a link to a service that can financially quantify whether advice will save, make or just cost you money.

 - If you would financially benefit from speaking to an adviser, I include a checklist so you can choose a professional advice giver, rather than just a salesperson.